 Clinical IRT is a software solution that automates the management of patient interactions and drug supplies during clinical trials.
 This is an invaluable tool for the efficient management of a range of functions that are essential to saving sponsors, drug depots, and investigative sites time and money by automating and digitizing their processes.
 IRT digitally organizes patient enrollment, management and randomization, drug kit assignments, inventory and resupply management, patient medication activity, shipping, data reporting and in some cases, more.

-By automating activities which would otherwise have to be done manually, a clinical IRT solution allows processes to run more efficiently and offers a powerful opportunity for connectivity and transparency across the network of people involved in the trial, each of whom have their own unique role and who together, are working towards the same goal.
+By automating activities that would otherwise have to be done manually, a clinical IRT solution allows processes to run more efficiently and offers a powerful opportunity for connectivity and transparency across the network of people involved in the trial, each of whom has their own unique role and who together, are working towards the same goal.

 The benefits of IRT